Rivers-Shall/scylla-jepsen-test/README.md

 # Scylla

+**Currenctly, we run our tests on docker but install ScyllaDB on nodes manually with [ScyllaDB-web-installer](https://docs.scylladb.com/stable/getting-started/install-scylla/scylla-web-installer.html) instead of using `jepsen.core` functions**

 This repository implements Jepsen tests for Scylla.

 You'll need a Jepsen environment, including a control node with a JVM and